Corbett · Knoydart

 Sgurr Coire Choinnichean — common questions

-- Sgurr Coire Choinnichean is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 8km with 750m of ascent and takes most walkers 2-4 hours.
-Terrain: Steep grass and bracken on the lower slopes — slippery in wet, slow in summer growth.
+- Sgurr Coire Choinnichean carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 8km, 750m of ascent and a 2-4 hour day on the standard route.
+Ground conditions: Steep grass and bracken on the lower slopes — slippery in wet, slow in summer growth.

-- When is the best time to climb Sgurr Coire Choinnichean?
+- What's the best month to climb Sgurr Coire Choinnichean?

-- Can I bring my dog up Sgurr Coire Choinnichean?
+- Can dogs go up Sgurr Coire Choinnichean?

-- Is there mobile signal on Sgurr Coire Choinnichean?
+- Will I get phone signal on Sgurr Coire Choinnichean?

 - Patchy at Inverie village; usually none on the upper hill.
 Knoydart has no road access — there is no driveable parking